tcheufa/matrixable/README.md

 * `num_cols`: which should give the the number of columns.
 * `get`: which may return a reference to an element of the matrix.

-Once those methods are implemented, the following features automatically become available:
+Once these methods are implemented, the following features automatically become available:

 * **immutability**: All the functions provided by this trait does not modify elements of the matrix-like struct unless that struct is consumed in the process.
 * **iterators**: iteratate over all elements and also over rows, columns and diagonals.